High Commission of Tanzania, London

 The High Commission of the United Republic of Tanzania in London is the diplomatic mission of Tanzania in the United Kingdom.
 It is located in Stratford Place, a small cul-de-sac just off Oxford Street which it shares with the High Commission of Botswana.
-It was the former residence of Alice Liddell, the heroine of the children's book Alice's Adventures in Wonderland.
+It was the former residence of Alice Liddell, the inspiration for the heroine of the children's book Alice's Adventures in Wonderland.